tumelo-maja/pizza_order_cli/README.md

     - User input is validated and any invalid entries are handle with an informative feedback and guide to resolve them

   **Tasks:**
-    - Display a list of avaliable sides, their prices, sizes and corresponding integers to be used for selecting one or more sides.
+    - Display a list of available sides, their prices, sizes and corresponding integers to be used for selecting one or more sides.
     - Ensure that user's input does not exceed  the maximum number of sides allowed per meal.
-    - Add code to validate user input and provide feeback for invalid entries while allowing user to resubmit the correct input
+    - Add code to validate user input and provide feedback for invalid entries while allowing user to resubmit the correct input

 - **Add Drinks (should-have)**